Malibu Boats Stock Is Believed To Be Significantly Undervalued

-The stock of Malibu Boats (NAS:MBUU, 30-year Financials) is estimated to be significantly undervalued, according to GuruFocus Value calculation.
+The stock of Malibu Boats (NAS:MBUU, 30-year Financials) shows every sign of being significantly undervalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $76.91 per share and the market cap of $1.6 billion, Malibu Boats stock is estimated to be significantly undervalued.
+At its current price of $77.11 per share and the market cap of $1.6 billion, Malibu Boats stock gives every indication of being significantly undervalued.
 GF Value for Malibu Boats is shown in the chart below.

 - MBUU 30-Year Financial Data